jht1493/ICM-2020-Code/weeks/03_interaction.md

 ## Ex 3.5 revealing the invisible

-Let's explore using elements to control and display variables.
-We can do quick experiments by commenting out code and manually changing the initial value of variables, but as we honing in on a range of settings it's often convenient to create a few DOM elements to allow us to explore with a few clicks.
+Let's explore using elements to display and change variables.
+We have seen how we can do quick experiments by commenting out code and manually changing the initial value of variables, but as we honing in on a range of settings it's often convenient to create a few DOM elements to allow us to explore with a few clicks.

 ### > bounce ball with display